Sealife guideThe green sea turtleChelonia mydas

 (Dermochelys coriacea)

-The marine species from northwestern Atlantic ocean
+The marine species in the Northwestern Atlantic

 Lemon shark (Negaprion brevirostris)